-New Legislation Sets Qualification Standard for Agents
+New Legislation Sets Qualification Standards For Agents

-In an attempt to diminish poor quality “rogue” agents, the Government are bringing in a new rule where all Estate Agents will be required to hold a professional qualification.
+Qualification standards for agents are changing… In an attempt to diminish poor quality “rogue” agents, the Government are bringing in a new rule where all Estate Agents will be required to hold a professional qualification.

 What does this involve?